 Mechanical engineering is a key industry and the “engine” of the German economy that ensures innovation and technological leadership.
-In the worldwide market for mechanical engineering, Germany has the largest percentage with about 20 % (more than the USA or Japan) .
+In the worldwide market for mechanical engineering, Germany has the largest percentage at about 20 % (more than the USA or Japan) .

 Targets and structure

 In the first semesters, basic topics like mathematics, technical mechanics, design, production engineering and economics are taught.
 In addition, fundamentals in electrical engineering, computer science and material science are trained.
 From the second semester on, the fields of “International Production Engineering” and “International Production Management” are taught.
-In addition to the compulsory modules, a special set of English “International Elective Modules” are created, from which the students may choose modules with technical and / or business contents.
+In addition to the compulsory modules, a special set of English “International Elective Modules” have been created, from which the students may choose modules with technical and / or business content.
 International training is provided in the following forms:

 - Courses with international content (usually in English) like “International Supply Chain Management” or “Global Operations Strategy”

-Literature (in German language):
+Literature (in German):